- Accountability Rating:

 - Core Operating Expenditures per Pupil:

-- Operating expenditures, excluding food and transportation, divided by the number of students.
+- Core operating expenditures divided by the number of students.

 - Cost-Adjusted Spending (Campus):

-- A three-year average of a campus’s operating expenditures for campus-related activities after adjusting for regional differences in the cost of labor.
-Campus-related expenditures include instruction, instructional services, instructional leadership, school leadership and student support services.
+- A three-year average of a campus’s core operating expenditures for campus-related activities after adjusting payroll and contracted services for regional differences in the cost of labor and after adjusting for any shared service arrangements.
+Campus-related activities include instruction, instructional resources, instructional leadership, school leadership and student support services.

 - Cost-Adjusted Spending (District):

-- A three-year average of a district’s core operating expenditures per pupil after adjusting payroll and contracted services for regional differences in the cost of labor.
+- A three-year average of a district’s core operating expenditures after adjusting payroll and contracted services for regional differences in the cost of labor and after adjusting for any shared service arrangements.
 This does not include food service, transportation, debt service, capital outlay, or community services.

 - Disciplinary Alternate Education Program (DAEP):